 Hello!
 My name is Zack, and I am currently a second-year graduate student in the Boston University Department of Astronomy and Institute for Astrophysical Research.
 I grew up in the Finger Lakes region of central New York State.
-I received my Bachelor of Arts magna cum laude with high honors in Physics and Astronomy from Colgate University in May of 2017.
+I received my Bachelor of Arts magna cum laude with high honors in Physics and Astronomy from Colgate University in May of 2017, and my Master of Arts in Astronomy from Boston University in May of 2019, as part of my Ph.
+D. program.

 Currently, I work with Dr. Alan Marscher and Dr. Svetlana Jorstad as part of the Boston University Blazar Group, trying to answer the question of how supermassive black holes at the centers of galaxies can cause those galaxies to be the most luminous objects in the entire Universe.
 More specifically, I am trying to figure out what physical processes are occurring to cause the large amounts of light coming from blazars by observing them across the electromagnetic spectrum, from radio waves to gamma rays.
 The brightness of a blazar at different parts of the spectrum, and how the brightness is different when you compare two different parts of the spectrum, tells us how the light is being generated in the first place: By charged particles, such as electrons and protons, being accelerated to speeds almost near the speed of light in vast structures known as jets that emerge from near the vicinity of the black hole.